 - Why is it important?

-Not everyone is equipped to do everything.
-Therefore, when making an objective, it is important to ask the question, ‘can I achieve it?’
-It could also be ‘is this objective achievable by this person?’
-People can also ask, ‘am I equipped with the necessary skills and knowledge to meet the expectation?’
-Furthermore, individuals and organizations should also take note of the constraints that can hinder them from achieving their goals.
-An objective shouldn’t be too high that it makes it stressful to even try to achieve it.
-It shouldn’t either be too simple or low because it wouldn’t push a team or individual to his limits.
-It should just be right, within reach, to ensure that it is possible without causing undue stress.
+Achievable answers the question ‘can I achieve it?’ or ‘is this goal achievable by this person?’ or ‘am I equipped with the necessary skills and knowledge to meet the expectation?’
+Furthermore, teams and companies should take note of the constraints that can hinder them from achieving their goals.
+An objective shouldn’t be too high to be stressful for anyone to even try to achieve it.
+It shouldn’t be too simple or low that it wouldn’t push a team or individual to realize their potential.
+It should be ideal but within reach to ensure that it is possible without causing undue stress.

+Time-bound answers the question ‘when will it be done?’
 Objectives have to have a deadline.
 Life moves fast and if people don’t have a timeline to follow, tomorrow may be too late.
-Deadlines are something that nobody likes, but they are important.
+Nobody likes deadlines, but they are important.
 Without setting a timeline, people will keep procrastinating and achieve nothing.
-Objectives that are time-bound answer the question, ‘when will it be done?’
 In some instances, tasks have a fixed end-point or a milestone.
 Other times, a task’s end signifies the start of another.

 Examples of SMART Objectives